 1-2-3 Suggestions for Aspiring Professional Organizers

-- Begin with a few fairly inexpensive products.
-My first suggestion is Terms of the Trade.
-“Why?” you ask.
-Because in order to learn the trade, you’re going to need to learn the lingo.
-There’s the Terms of the Trade – Standard edition and the Terms of the Trade – Hoarding edition.
+- Begin by talking the talk.
+My first suggestion is to pick up a copy of Terms of the Trade.
+Because in order to learn the industry, you’re going to need to learn the lingo.
+There are two versions: Terms of the Trade Standard edition, and the Terms of the Trade Hoarding edition.
 Buy both and save money.
 Even if you think you’ll never, ever work with clients who have a hoarding disorder, it’s expected that you’ll be familiar with the terms – trust me.

-- Finally, consider a dynamic duo – one Ask Me Anything Coaching Call and a New Organizers’ Essentials kit.
+- Finally, consider the “dynamic duo.”
+One Ask Me Anything Coaching Call and a New Organizers’ Essentials kit.
 You have a one-time option of purchasing them together and saving money.

 My Ask Me Anything calls are sold one at a time.
 That means there’s no expensive packages or long-term commitments or contracts.
 We work together at a pace that suits your timing and your budget.

-- Have a grand brand plan – before you build a website.
+- Have a grand brand plan before building your website.

 Glossaries for Professional Organizers